zero12srl/TrAPP-lib-iOS/README.md

 ## Quick start

-To use TrAPP library you need an instance of the Translator object, but to obtain it you need to configure the library first.
+To use TrAPP library you need an instance of the Translator object, to obtain it the configuration must be completed first.

 ### Configuration